vickmuir/Backup/canceling-backup-service.md

 # Canceling an {{site.data.keyword.backup_notm}} service

 You can cancel your {{site.data.keyword.backup_full}} service at any time.
-The cancellation deletes your vault with the backed-up data and you can't log in to {{site.data.keyword.backup_notm}} portal with the canceled {{site.data.keyword.backup_notm}} credentials.
+The cancellation deletes your vault with the backed-up data and you can't log in to {{site.data.keyword.backup_notm}} portal with the canceled credentials.

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){:new_window} and click the **menu** icon on the upper left.
 Select **Classic Infrastructure**.<br/>
    Alternatively, you can log in to the [{{site.data.keyword.slportal}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){:new_window}.